Age of turnoff economics – a critical issue for profitability in northern Australia

 To a small degree, most profitable male turnoff age is influenced by female productivity, since it is the tension between breeder profit and steer profit that drives age of turnoff.
 For the less productive areas of Northern Australia, the degree of improvement possible in breeder productivity may move optimum steer turnoff age back a year.
 Improved breeder productivity is profitable in its own right, and has the dual payoff of better profit from the breeders themselves and an increased proportion of steers in the herd at the same turnoff age (hence more of the higher GM/AE).

 A herd of cattle represents a significant investment in livestock capital.
 More importantly, this capital differs for herds of the same size (total AE) depending on age of male turnoff.
 Herds turning off older steers tie up more capital than herds turning off weaners.
 The incremental approach to determining best age of turnoff thus has a capital dimension to it as well.
 Shifting the age of turnoff up a year may increase the gross margin, but it also increases the investment in the herd.
-The extra gross margin must be sufficient to justify the extra capital.
+The extra gross margin must be sufficient to justify the costs of the extra capital (e.g. interest on a bank loan).
 This can be ensured by including interest on livestock capital in the gross margin calculation.

 These shifts in herd capital can perhaps best be illustrated by what happens when age of turnoff is increased.
 Assuming the change is implemented in one year, the male turnoff is held back for that year, and room is made for the extras by selling more cows.
 The cows are worth less than the unsold steers, so the herd increases its value while income goes short.
 Similarly, if age of turnoff is reduced, by selling two drops of steers in the one year and holding back some cows, there is a flush of cash as herd capital is liquidated, though this is usually mistaken for income.